No matter at what stage of life you are, the most common question we ask ourselves is, ‘Why My Life Is So Hard Sometimes?’ Do you?

 Dreaming big is good, but it should not let you fall into the trap of expecting more than you actually deserve.
 Because when you do so, you lose your sense of satisfaction and contentment.

-And eventually, make you feel why life is unfair to me?
+And eventually, make you feel why my life is so hard and unfair to me?

 Human mind needs effort and practice for focusing on the positives; whereas the negatives come naturally to it.

 Our minds will normally ignore what’s actually there in the surroundings, but will easily think of what all that’s not there.
 This is a natural human tendency to focus on the negatives.